kitsu/blog/content/post/Unemployed-project-07.md

 I did discover one interesting detail the other day that is worth mentioning.
 When I started writing tests for the LogListController I ran into a problem - I couldn't access the `JsonResult` values to confirm behavior.
-The problem was that I was using adhoc objects to define the json, which are marked internal by default.
+The problem was that I was using ad-hoc objects to define the json, which are marked internal by default.
 In order to access them in my tests (which are in a separate sub-project) I had to make the tests a *friend assembly* to my main project.